espocrm/espocrm/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Freature requests are frozen til July 2023.
-Please post on the forum instead.
-(Suggest an idea for EspoCRM).
+about: Suggest an idea for EspoCRM.
 title: ''
 labels: ''
 assignees: ''